-It is classified as a choline source since it enhances the amount of the acetylcholine mentioned above.
+It is classified as a choline source since it enhances the amount of acetylcholine mentioned above.

-Acetylcholine is an important neurotransmitter which has been shown to raise intellect and can fight memory problems that are a direct result of aging.
+Acetylcholine is an important neurotransmitter that has been shown to raise intellect and can fight memory problems that are a direct result of aging.

 In fact, Centrophenoxine was initially developed to help treat senility.

-This is important due to this depressing statistic: over one in three people over the age of seventy experience some form of memory disorder.
+This is important due to this depressing statistic: over one in three people over the age of 70 experience some form of memory disorder.